MV Seabourn Sojourn

-Seabourn Sojourn is a luxury cruise ship operated by Seabourn Cruise Line.
-It is very similar to Seabourn Odyssey.
-The ship was ordered for building in the shipyard of T. Mariotti S.p.A. in Genoa Italy.
-She is the flagship of Seabourn.
+Seabourn Sojourn is a luxury cruise ship chartered and operated by Seabourn Cruise Line.
+The ship was ordered for building in the shipyard of T. Mariotti in Genoa, Italy.
+In 2026, ownership will transfer to Mitsui Ocean Cruises.

 Design

 The Seabourn Sojourn was ordered in November 2008.
 The ship has a length of 198 meters and a beam of 25.60 meters.
 The draft is 6.40 meters; the ship is divided into 11 passenger decks and has a capacity of 450.
 There are 225 staterooms.
 The gross tonnage of the ship is 32,346.
-The Sojourn as well as its two other sister ships the Seabourn Odyssey and the Seabourn Quest were designed by Bjorn Storbraaten of Yran & Storbraaten Architects AS, of Oslo, Norway.
+Along with its two other sister ships the Seabourn Odyssey and the Seabourn Quest were designed by YSA Design of Oslo, Norway.

 In December 2017, the ship underwent a six-day refit in Freeport, Bahamas.

 Service

 Seabourn Sojourn was scheduled to be named on 4 June at London, then began her maiden voyage at Greenwich on 6 June 2010.
-The maiden season sailed in Northern Europe (Scandinavia/Baltic and Norway), before crossing the Atlantic and cruising the Caribbean and Panama Canal in the late autumn and winter.
+The maiden season sailed in Northern Europe (Scandinavia/Baltic and Norway), before crossing the Atlantic Ocean and cruising the Caribbean and Panama Canal in the late autumn and winter.
 In January 2011, Seabourn Sojourn was to begin a 111-day round-the-world cruise from Los Angeles, to Southampton, England.

 On 4 November 2019, the ship departed on the company's first ever sailing to Cuba.
 In total, she took five cruises to this island country.

 The ship departed Miami on a World Cruise on 4 January 2020.
 During a 146-day sailing, Seabourn Sojourn was due to visit 62 ports in 36 countries.
 Due to the COVID-19 pandemic this was cut short and the ship was due in Hawaii on 18 April to refuel but no passengers or crew were allowed to disembark.

+On 4 March 2025, it was announced that Seabourn Sojourn will be sold to Mitsui OSK Lines, joining her sister ship Mitsui Ocean Fuji, the former Seabourn Odyssey.
+The ship will remain with Seabourn until the completion of its current schedule of sailing in May 2026.